Rob was sworn in as State Senator of the 10th District after having had served as State Representative of the 19th District beginning in 2012.

-Rob is a firm believer that the word “represent” found in the title of State Representative reflect his strong commitment to his constituents.
-By maintaining a vigorous program of outreach by regularly meeting with neighbors across the 19th District- at their doorstep, community spaces, as well as events his office helps organize.
+Rob believes that listening to the voices and needs of constituents is the foundation of effective representation.
+This ideal guides his service to our community.
+By maintaining a vigorous program of outreach through regularly meeting with neighbors across the 10th District- at their doorstep, community spaces, as well as events his office helps organize, he does the utmost to be available.
 Strongly committed to the democratic process, Rob has been a vocal champion of some of the most progressive pieces of legislation passed in Illinois.
 Appreciating the importance of liberty, Rob is a staunch advocate of marriage equality, women's reproductive rights, and the unimpeded freedom for workers to freely associate and collectively bargain.

 Property Tax Relief

 Rob passed a law that increases Homeowner Exemptions and Senior Exemptions for residents of Cook County.
 Homeowners and seniors in Rob’s district will save approximately $225 a year on property taxes.
 Senior homeowners receive both – and save $450 a year.
 Rob’s bill also expanded the eligibility for the Senior Freeze to senior citizens with a total household income of $65,000 a year or less.
 This allows more seniors to stay in their homes, providing stability to the neighborhood.